kin027/aerogap/README.md

 I'm an avgeek (aviation enthusiast) and data nerd.
 While I love to take connecting flights even when nonstop service exists ([not too long ago I flew from DFW to ABQ via...
 ORD!](https://my.flightradar24.com/kin_on_a_plane)), I'm also aware that many passengers are required to connect because no nonstop option is available for them.

-As a result, each time I munch on Biscoff cookies on a plane, I always wondered where my fellow passengers connected to or from.
-(Yes, with free wifi available on most U.S. carriers, I could've cruised through Instagram instead, but this is more interesting.)
+As a result, each time I get on a plane and munch on Biscoff cookies, I always wonder where my fellow passengers connect to or from.
+(Yes, with free wifi available on most U.S. carriers, I could cruise through Instagram instead, but this is more interesting.)
 That curiosity led me to find the tables I used for this (linked below) and identify unserved markets from the airports I frequent.

 ### Key Insights

 Running this analysis on my frequented airports revealed interesting unserved markets I hadn't considered.
 Without this, I never would've known that the top unserved airport from PDX (Portland, OR) is MSY (New Orleans).
 In 2024, over 39,000 passengers had to connect to reach the Big Easy.

 The difference between a profitable airline and one facing bankruptcy could simply be in network planning.
 Unserved O/D (origin/destination) pairs like PDX-MSY present significant market opportunities, especially if one end of the route is an airline hub.